openstack-archive/fuel-docs/pages/planning-guide/7000-nsx-plan.rst

 service to communicate and provision virtual networks in NSX that can manage Open vSwitches on controller and compute nodes.

+.. note: Fuel 6.0 supports NSX as an Experimental Feature.
+         See :ref:`experimental-features-op` for more information.

 This section summarizes the planning you should do and other steps that are required before you attempt to deploy Mirantis OpenStack